kyopark2014/agent-runtime/README_en.md

 # AgentCore for Agent Production

-This document explains how to deploy and safely use Agents created with LangGraph and Strands using AgentCore.
+This document explains how to deploy and safely use Agents created with LangGraph and Strands using AgentCore with MCP.

 ## Key Implementations